ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 2. In the **{{site.data.keyword.vcf-auto-short}}** table, click the instance to view the clusters from that instance.
 3. Click the **Infrastructure** tab and select the cluster where you want to install the HCX service.
 4. Go to the **Network interface** section on the cluster page.
-5. Collapse the **Public VLAN** option and collapse the subnet with the description that corresponds to the portable subnet of the particular cluster.
+5. Collapse the **Public VLAN** option and collapse the subnet with the description that corresponds to the portable subnet of the cluster.
 6. Use the IP address from the Service T0 uplink2 Virtual IP address to route the traffic in the firewall rule.
 The firewall rule is required to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
 7. After the HCX Manager installation is completed, you can remove the firewall rule.

-8. In addition, you must configure firewall rules to allow HCX to function properly.
+In addition, you must configure firewall rules to allow HCX to function properly.
 For more information, see [Port access requirements for VMware HCX](/docs/vmwaresolutions?topic=vmwaresolutions-hcx-archi-port-req#hcx-archi-port-req).

 ## Ordering HCX for a new instance
 {: #hcx_ordering-new}